acuminous/yadda-ng/README.md

 1. Steps should be able to mark themselves as pending
 1. How do you get access to annotations while running tests or in life cycle methods
+  - Think I need to refactor to make step/scenario/feature available via state.
+Then the step can call state.step.getAnnotation(...) or state.feature.getAnnotation(...) etc
 1. Specification Parser
   - Example tables
 1. Injectable / Configurable competition